repowiserepowise

 How Freshness Scoring Works

-Repowise assigns a Freshness Score to every documented module.
+repowise assigns a Freshness Score to every documented module.
 If a module has been heavily modified but the documentation hasn't been updated, the freshness score drops.
 The CLAUDE.md can display these scores, signaling to the AI agent whether it should trust the documentation or perform a fresh scan of the source code.

 CLAUDE.md + MCP Server: The Complete AI Context Stack